 When you make a reinvestment from one of your IRAs (traditional or Roth) and then make another “renewal” of an IRA within a twelve-month period, any previously tax-exempt funds distributed by the second IRA must be included in your taxable income and may be subject to an early distribution penalty of 10%.
 Generally, you can't make more than one reinvestment from the same IRA in a 1-year period.
 Nor can you make a transfer during this 1-year period from the IRA to which the distribution was transferred.
-You can only transfer IRAs once a year for all of your aggregated IRAs.
+You can only transfer IRAs once a year for all of your aggregated IRAs, including those that contain investments in gold such as a Gold in your IRA.
 The once-a-year rule applies to the renewal of a 60-day IRA, in which funds are withdrawn from one IRA account and the account holder has 60 days to deposit the funds into another IRA account.

 60-day renewals are considered a distribution, since the account holder personally receives their IRA check; the check must be deposited in another IRA to avoid creating a tax liability. .
 The downside of this is that some banks may charge for issuing a check to another bank or depositary when you change your IRA.
 Customers can make non-taxable reinvestments between IRAs long as funds from the first IRA are deposited in the second IRA within 60 days.

 However, the customer can only do so once every 12 months.
 If the customer makes a second reinvestment within 12 months following the first one, the total amount earmarked for the reinvestment will be considered distributed in a fully taxable transaction.
 The rule now applies to all of a customer's IRAs together, rather than to each separate IRA (which had been the position of the IRS for many years).
 You can transfer all of your 401 (k) plans to an IRA without worrying about the once-a-year reinvestment limit; 401 (k) renewals are excluded from this rule.

 Your employer is not required to accept such renewals, so check with your plan administrator before distributing your IRA assets.
 Use Beagle to find your old 401 (k), the one your former employers left, and seamlessly transfer your old 401 (k) to an IRA.
 If you're simply moving your IRA from one financial institution to another and you don't need to use the funds, you should consider using the transfer method instead of reinvestment.
 This change will not affect your ability to transfer funds from one IRA trustee directly to another, since this type of transfer is not a transfer (Tax Resolution 78-406, 1978-2 C).

 You can only transfer the 60-day IRA renewal once a year, but there is no limit to direct IRA transfers (from trustee to trustee).
 Take a portion of the funds you received from your IRA, buy the shares, and place the remaining cash in a new IRA.
 If you haven't opted for a direct renewal, in the case of a retirement plan distribution, or you haven't opted for withholding in the case of an IRA distribution, the plan administrator or IRA trustee will withhold taxes from your distribution.
 This type of transfer is also known as a trustee to trustee transfer, in which the IRA transfers retirement money directly to another IRA.

 ENCOURAGE DIRECT TRANSFERS Unlike renewal in which individuals personally receive a distribution of their IRA, direct transfers (from trustee to trustee) between IRAs are not considered distributions and are therefore NOT subject to the once-a-year limit. .